 SIB has funding available to support projects to progress through the initial stages; typically this includes funding specialist financial, legal or technical advisers.
 The funding can be deployed quickly in order to overcome problems as they arise and without the need to go through a complex approval process.
 SIB does not, however, contribute to the capital or running costs of the project.
 Details of how funds are used are published in SIB’s Annual Report and Accounts.

-SIB has a statutory responsibility to advise the NI Executive on infrastructure investment strategy, and monitor implementation of the Investment Strategy for Northern Ireland 2011–21.
+SIB has a statutory responsibility to advise the NI Executive on infrastructure investment strategy.
+The Investment Strategy 2050 is currently in draft.

 Services SIB Offers

-SIB offers advice on; strategy development; procurement law; construction market intelligence; asset management; project finance; commercial deal structuring; community regeneration & planning; and programme management methodologies and delivery.
+SIB offers advice on; strategy development; procurement law; construction market intelligence; asset management; project finance; commercial deal structuring; community regeneration & planning; social licence and programme management methodologies and delivery.